bi-it-thl/thl.bm-it.ch/README.md

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the [LICENSE.txt](LICENSE.txt).